 However, it’s important to bear in mind that if you do opt for the ‘social, domestic and pleasure’ van insurance class of use you won’t be able to use your van for any type of commercial or business use – doing so could risk invalidating your policy, even if you only use it for commercial purposes very occasionally.

 Which van insurer will offer me the cheapest van insurance guaranteed?

-Since each van insurer will use a slightly different insurance premium calculation when they’re calculating your premium, and those calculations will apply different weightings to some of the risk factors that will be used to determine whether you’re a more risky or less risky van driver, it isn’t possible to pinpoint which will insurer will offer you the cheapest van insurance guaranteed.
+Since each van insurer will use a slightly different insurance premium calculation when they’re calculating your premium, and those calculations will apply different weightings to some of the risk factors that will be used to determine whether you’re a more risky or less risky van driver, it isn’t possible to pinpoint which will insurer will offer you the cheapest UK van insurance guaranteed.

 That’s why we always recommend that drivers shop around by comparing van insurance quotes from a wide range of van insurers, which should increase their odds of discovering the providers that are more likely to offer them the best van insurance quotes for their particular risk profile.